flux-framework/flux-sched/README.md

 ### Fluxion Scheduler in Flux

 Fluxion introduces queuing and resource matching services to extend Flux to provide advanced batch scheduling.
-Jobs are submitted to Fluxion via `flux job submit` which are then added to our queues for scheduling.
+Jobs are submitted to Flux as usual, and Fluxion makes a schedule to assign available resources to the job requests according to its configured algorithm.

 At the core of its functionality lie its two service modules:
 `sched-fluxion-qmanager` and `sched-fluxion-resource`.